RubinoD1/JS-Random-Quiz/README.md

 ## pseudo code

 Increase font size on splash page
+Add some padding to increase box size
+Title on top and button in middle-- button larger and prominent

 add DOM element for start button
-make a event listener for the start button
+make a event listener for the start button (test it with a console.log).

 Make an array for the quiz questions: question, 4 answers, 1 with true value the rest false.